AakashN2k03/OOP/C++/ABSTRACTION/ABSTRACT_CLASSES/abstract_classes.md

 Derived show()
 ```

-✔️ See?
-The abstract class constructor **runs first**, then the derived class.
+✔️ The abstract class constructor **runs first**, then the derived class.

 ## ✅ Summary